 - The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is located wholly within Flood Zone 1 indicating it is at low risk of flooding from rivers.
-However, there is potential fluvial risk from the unnamed watercourse onsite. - The extent of fluvial risk from the unmodelled watercourse is currently unknown.
-Using the 0.1% AEP surface water event as a proxy, risk is modelled to remain largely confined to the channel. - Potential flood risk from the watercourse, should be ascertained through modelling, at the FRA stage.
-The channel and ay risk area should be included within a blue green corridor. - No development should take place within 8m either side of the watercourse.
+However, there is potential fluvial risk from the unmodelled ordinary watercourses onsite. - The extent of fluvial risk from the unmodelled watercourses is currently unknown.
+Using the 0.1% AEP surface water event as a proxy, risk is modelled to remain largely confined to the areas immediately surrounding the channels.
+Any site specific FRA should develop a model of the unnamed watercourses to fully understand the onsite fluvial risk. - The channels should be included in site layout and design as blue green corridors.
+There should also be an 8 metre non-development buffer from the channel banks. - Were development of this site to proceed, given the proximity of this site to neighbouring site S03051 it would be prudent to formulate a strategy to develop these sites in tandem and for consultation between each developer to take place to ensure a joined-up approach for sustainable development is in place.